How Occupational Therapy Supports Children with Autism: Building Life Skills for Greater Independence

 What Can Parents Do to Support Occupational Therapy at Home?

-- Create a routine that includes therapeutic activities recommended by your child’s occupational therapist.
+- Create a routine with therapeutic activities recommended by your child’s occupational therapist.
 This helps children understand expectations and practice skills consistently.

 - Turn everyday tasks into therapeutic exercises to enhance fine motor skills.
 For example, dressing, using utensils, and playing with small toys can all be beneficial.

-- Encourage social interaction by organizing play dates or joining group activities.
+- Encourage social interaction by organising play dates or joining group activities.
 This improves communication skills and helps children learn how to behave in various social situations.

-- Please set up a sensory-friendly space at home where your child can feel safe and comfortable when they are overwhelmed by sensory stimuli.
+- Please set up a sensory-friendly space at home where your child can feel safe and comfortable when overwhelmed by sensory stimuli.

 - Use games and toys that challenge but do not frustrate your child, focusing on those that develop coordination and problem-solving abilities.